Roccaforte del Greco

-Roccaforte del Greco (Calabrian Βουνί) is a comune (municipality) in the Metropolitan City of Reggio Calabria in the Italian region Calabria, located about 110 km southwest of Catanzaro and about 20 km southeast of Reggio Calabria.
+Roccaforte del Greco (Calabrian Βουνί) is a village and comune (municipality) in the Metropolitan City of Reggio Calabria in the region of Calabria in southern Italy, located about 110 km southwest of Catanzaro and about 20 km southeast of Reggio Calabria.
+It has 291 inhabitants.

-Roccaforte del Greco borders the following municipalities: Bagaladi, Cardeto, Condofuri, Reggio Calabria, Roghudi, San Lorenzo, Santo Stefano in Aspromonte, Scilla, Sinopoli.
+Roccaforte del Greco borders the municipalities of Bagaladi, Cardeto, Condofuri, Reggio Calabria, Roghudi, San Lorenzo, Santo Stefano in Aspromonte, Scilla, and Sinopoli.